vimotest/viewmodel-testlang-prototype/Readme.md

 ### Subject Applications

-The ViMoTest approach is meant to be used with subject applications, which are UI-based applications.
+The ViMoTest approach is meant to be used with subject applications, which are GUI-based applications.

 The following sample applications are modelled: